Queen Mary, University of London

 International Arbitration Survey 2012White & Case logo

-Current and Best Practices in the Arbitral Process: International Arbitration Survey
+Current and Preferred Practices in the Arbitral Process: International Arbitration Survey

-The 2012 International Arbitration Survey 'Current and Best Practices in the Arbitral Process' is currently being conducted by the School of International Arbitration at Queen Mary, University of London (QMUL) and sponsored by White & Case LLP.
+The 2012 International Arbitration Survey 'Current and Preferred Practices in the Arbitral Process' is the fourth empirical survey conducted by the School of International Arbitration at Queen Mary, University of London, and the second sponsored by White & Case LLP.

-This survey is the fourth carried out by the School of International Arbitration since 2006, as part of a major investigation into arbitration practices and trends worldwide.
-The subjects of the past international arbitration surveys were corporate attitudes towards arbitration, the enforcement of international awards, and corporate choices in international arbitration.
+The survey forms part of a major investigation into arbitration practices and trends worldwide.
+The subjects of the previous international arbitration surveys were corporate attitudes towards arbitration, the enforcement of international awards, and corporate choices in international arbitration.

 Contact